 Today we welcome back our popular guest author, Renée Elizabeth Mineart.

 Welcome back to my series on how to successfully deliver a failed project.
-If you’ve not read the introductory post yet, it can be found here.
-We left off talking about communication, and I’d like to dive a bit deeper into this topic if I may.
+If you’ve not read the introductory blog post yet, it can be found here.
+We left off talking about communication and I’d like to dive a bit deeper into this topic if I may.

 We’re still using the UAT Guide, although I’ve made a number of improvements to it and made it part of our official Sprint Documentation Package.
-But I’ve also added a few new approaches to communicating first with our testers, and then our user base.
+However, I’ve also added a few new approaches to communicating first with our testers and then our user base.

 Videos: In addition to the webinars, we produce a very short video, 2-3 minutes tops, for each item we want tested.
 We know that not everyone learns well by reading a long document of step-by-step instructions.
 So, the videos are just another means of conveying those instructions.
-Likewise, some of our testers aren’t keen on videos, and really value the step-by-step document.
+Likewise, some of our testers aren’t keen on videos and really value the step-by-step document.
 The key to the videos is to keep them short and sweet.
-One video might cover logging into the app, and another might cover opening a new file and entering a few bits of key information.
+One video might cover logging into the app and another might cover opening a new file and entering a few bits of key information.
 These videos don’t need to be fancy or have a 10 second introduction complete with background music and a company logo splash screen.
 These are just for the testers and probably won’t be viewed again after testing is complete.
-Because of this, you don’t want to spend a lot of time producing these videos.
+For this reason, you don’t want to spend a lot of time producing these videos.

 If you ask most YouTubers, they say it takes one hour to produce one minute of finished content.
-Once can estimate that a twenty-minute YouTube video took about twenty hours to produce.
+One can estimate that a twenty-minute YouTube video took about twenty hours to produce.
 The UAT videos do not require that level of editing.
-With a bit of practice, you should be able to produce a two to three-minute video in 45-60 minutes, and that includes wandering off in search for coffee.
+With a bit of practice, you should be able to produce a two to three minute video in 45-60 minutes and that includes wandering off in search for coffee.

 Step 4: I edit the video, trimming out places where there was a pause while the computer processed something in the background and lining up the audio clips at the right point in the video.
 Be careful NOT to accidentally clip or delete an audio clip!
 I then export and publish the video AND script to our shared UAT folder.

-By this point, our UAT testers have seen a live demo of the new features, have been given a step-by-step set of instructions complete with expectations and a due date, and have access to a set of videos with a typed-out transcript.
+By this point, our UAT testers have seen a live demo of the new features.
+They have been given a step-by-step set of instructions complete with expectations and a due date.
+They also have access to a set of videos with a typed-out transcript.
 They have everything they need to successful carry out UAT and should feel confident to do so.

-And that’s what it’s all about.
+That’s what it’s all about!
 That is why we do all of this for our testers.
 If they know up front exactly what we want them to do, they’ll have the confidence to just get on with it.